victorskl/terraform-tute/aws-rds/README.md

 - Database snapshots are user-initiated backups of your instance [stored in Amazon S3](https://aws.amazon.com/rds/details/backup/) that are kept until you explicitly delete them.
 - You can create a new instance from a database snapshots whenever you desire.

-### Snapshots
-- The first snapshot of a DB instance contains the data for the full DB instance.
-Subsequent snapshots of the same DB instance are incremental.

 ### Automated backups
 - **Automated backups** occur **DAILY** during the **preferred backup window**.
 If the backup requires more time than allotted to the backup window, the backup continues after the window ends, until it finishes.
 - The backup window can't overlap with the weekly maintenance window for the DB instance.

-### Retention period
+- The first (automated backup) snapshot of a DB instance contains the data for the full DB instance.
+Subsequent snapshots of the same DB instance are incremental.
+Offer fine grain Point-In-Time recovery.
 - **Backup retention period** can be set between 0 and 35 days when you create a DB instance.
 - Setting the backup retention period to 0 disables automated backups.
 - An outage occurs if you change the backup retention period from 0 to a non-zero value or from a non-zero value to 0.

+### Manual snapshots
+- You can create manual DB snapshot at any point in time through RDS Console UI or CLI or [AWS Backup](../aws-backup).
+- RDS backups through [AWS Backup](../aws-backup) mechanism also are treated as _manual_ snapshots.
+- These manual (user-initiated) snapshots are always full DB instance backups, contrary to incremental in automated backups. _(By observation)_

 ### TL;DR RDS backups